Allodynia and Migraine: Why Touch Can Feel Painful During an Attack

 3. Why is it better to treat migraine before allodynia starts?

 Allodynia may appear once the nervous system has become more sensitised.
 At that stage, the migraine can be harder to manage for some people.
-Treating migraine early, before touch sensitivity develops, may improve the chance of relief.
+Following an agreed treatment plan early in an attack may improve the chance of relief for some people.

 4. Can allodynia happen without head pain?